By using this site, you agree to the Privacy Policy and Terms of Use.

 Multiple Performance Pathways Beyond Glycogen

-While muscle glycogen sparing represents one mechanism by which carbohydrates benefit endurance performance, researchers emphasize that multiple physiological pathways contribute to improved exercise capacity.
-The broader exercise nutrition literature demonstrates clear performance benefits from carbohydrate ingestion during prolonged exercise.
+While muscle glycogen sparing represents one mechanism by which carbohydrates benefit endurance performance, the broader exercise nutrition literature demonstrates clear performance benefits from carbohydrate ingestion during prolonged exercise.

-These alternative mechanisms include maintenance of blood glucose levels, support of central nervous system function, and preservation of liver glycogen stores.
-Each pathway contributes to sustaining exercise intensity and delaying fatigue during prolonged physical activity.
+Alternative mechanisms include maintenance of blood glucose levels, support of central nervous system function, and preservation of liver glycogen stores, each contributing to sustaining exercise intensity and delaying fatigue during prolonged physical activity.

 Sports nutrition guidelines from major exercise science organizations continue to recommend carbohydrate intake during exercise sessions lasting longer than 60-90 minutes.
 These recommendations are based on consistent performance improvements observed across numerous controlled trials, regardless of the specific mechanisms involved.